 Questar Corp. received clearance to increase well density in the Pinedale Anticline lease in Wyoming and raised its estimates of the recoverable gas resources there.
 Questar now estimates that there is about 2.6 Tcf of proved, probable, possible and potential reserves in place, a net increase of about 314 Bcfe from estimates in December.

-Questar received authorization from the Wyoming Oil and Gas Conservation Commission (WOGCC) for 10-acre-density drilling (down from 20-acre) in the Lance and Mesaverde Formations which cover about 12,700 acres out of the 18,208 gross acres of Questar's Pinedale leasehold.
-Ultra and other producers believe that 10 acre drilling densities will be required across the entire play for it to reach its full development potential.
-Wider well spacing simply has failed to reach a large percentage of the estimated reserves.
+It received authorization from the Wyoming Oil and Gas Conservation Commission (WOGCC) for 10-acre-density drilling (down from 20-acre) in the Lance and Mesaverde Formations which cover about 12,700 acres out of the 18,208 gross acres of Questar’s Pinedale leasehold.

 “Our understanding of Pinedale’s Lance Pool reservoirs continues to evolve,” said Questar Market Resources CEO Charles Stanley.
 “In testimony before the WOGCC today, we presented data that indicate wells drilled on 20-acre density will only recover about a quarter of the estimated gas-in-place volumes, and that 10-acre-density wells will recover a little less than half of the in-place gas.